LangII/PrescientTechProject/README.md

 \
 The '{}_acc' columns in 'forecast_accuracy' need work.
 The current pattern for normalizing the accuracy values works good until I have data values that cross 0.0.
 Example:  There is an incident where current_temp is -0.36 and forecast_temp is 4.8.
 This gives an accuracy of 15.33.
 All accuracies should be between 0.0 and 1.0.\
 \
 Need to update the 'wind_deg_acc' column in 'forecast_accuracy' to account for "wrap around" data.
 Example:  If forecast_wind_deg = 355 and current_wind_deg = 5 the difference should be 10.
 But instead the current setup results in 350.
-This is why under the current conditions, 'wind_deg_acc' has an additional layer of inaccuracy due to pipeline design, not due to data itself.\
+This is why under the current conditions, 'wind_deg_acc' has an additional layer of inaccuracy due to incomplete transformation, not due to data itself.\
 \
 Add monitoring alerts.
 Under the current stack, I think the best implementation of monitoring alerts would be an 'alerts_job'.
 With scalability in mind, add a job for alerts monitoring, each 'alert' is a SQL query that returns "issues" or "concerns" that we are monitoring for.
 Such as add a monitoring query to return all "error" level logs since the last alert check.\
 \